 WorkSafe WA has a helpful guide called Manual Task Solutions, which assists in the selection of the most appropriate equipment, including trolleys and hand trucks.

-It is, therefore, important when selecting a trolley, cart or hand truck, to consider the following criteria:
+It is important when selecting a trolley, cart or hand truck, to consider the following criteria:

 The actual workplace environment and the work space areas the manual handling tasks are required to be undertaken.
 Where possible the workplace should be arranged to help keep to a minimum any unnecessary multiple handling or transportation of goods over long distances.
-Storage and ease of transport is also an important consideration. folding trolleys are useful where space is at a premium.
+Storage and ease of transport is also an important consideration when you are searching for the appropriate trolley to buy.
+Folding trolleys are useful where space is at a premium.

 The specific task to be carried out and the mass and weight of the object that requires transportation.
 Planning should be undertaken to ensure the task or work avoids any unnecessary double handling.